jaenek/i2g/README.md

-GIF
+![](out.gif)

+i2g
 ---
-Basic utility to convert images to gifs
+Basic utility to convert images to gifs.
-![](out.gif)

 Usage of gif
 ------------
 ```